MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 ---
-description: This article demonstrates how to host a custom UWP control in a C++ Win32 app by using the XAML Hosting API.
+description: This article demonstrates how to host a custom WinRT XAML control in a C++ Win32 app by using the XAML Hosting API.
-title: Host a custom UWP control in a C++ Win32 app using the XAML Hosting API ms.date: 04/07/2020 ms.topic: article
+title: Host a custom WinRT XAML control in a C++ Win32 app using the XAML Hosting API ms.date: 10/02/2020 ms.topic: article
 keywords: windows 10, uwp, C++, Win32, xaml islands, custom controls, user controls, host controls ms.author: mcleans